-No other city on earth is quite like it.
-Since the early Middle Ages, Venice, 118 islets joined by bridges and canals under a soaring sky, has made an unparalleled contribution to the history of Italy.
-Considered the first international center of finance, the cosmopolitan city-state used its wealth to fund the flourishing Renaissance, resulting in painting, sculpture and architecture that changed the world.
-In the centuries hence, with its unsurpassable beauty and richness, Venice has remained a magnet for art and culture, a spectacular destination that should be experienced by everyone at least once.
+No other city on earth is quite like Venice.
+Since the early Middle Ages, Venice and its 118 islets joined by bridges and canals under a soaring sky, have made an unparalleled contribution to the history of Italy.
+With its unsurpassable beauty and richness, Venice has remained a magnet for art and culture, a spectacular destination that should be experienced by everyone at least once.

 Il Palazzo Experimental’s façade comprises three entrances on the Canal Della Giudecca: one leading to the restaurant, one to the reception area and lobby, and one to the bar, signed Experimental Cocktail Club, only the Group’s third outside of their London and Paris addresses.